Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 While the final model obtained is better than the benchmark model and overall has high performance, there is scope for improvement.

-From a general perspective, adding more data can help the model generalize and distinguish between different classes better.
+Adding more data can help the model generalize and distinguish between different classes better.
 At present, the modelling procedure was focussed on achieving a better performing model, but building a better model also depends on the application context in which the model will be used.
 Applications such as robots require a model to run on a device with memory and power consumption constraints.
 In such a case, the focus should be to build an efficient model which achieves high performance while keeping the overhead small.
 Techniques such as quantization aware training and creating an efficient architecture by using depthwise separable convolution can be explored.
 Other techniques such as MixUp [13], AutoAugment[14] and Knowledge distillation[15] can be utilized to increase model performance.

 The deployed web app in this project is a fairly simplistic one.
 Improvements in the frontend can help boost user experience.
 Additional functionality, such as recognizing emotions in real-time using camera feed, can be added.